GoudanHan/APLAS2022/README.md

 ---------------------------------
 <h3 id="features">   1.
 Feature Matters </h3>
 <br>
 <p>We provide command tables for the three models used by NATE for you.
-Each command takes about <em>20 to 30 minutes</em> to output the <em>final accuracy</em>, which relates to the number of features that you want the models to focus on.</p>
+Each command takes about <em>10 to 30 minutes</em> to output the <em>final accuracy</em>, which relates to the number of features that you want the model to focus on.</p>
 <b>LOGISTIC</b>:
 <table align="center">
   <tr>